Chamber of Commerce

 The mission of CCAA is "to build a better Alabama…through strong Chambers of Commerce."
 The Partnership, anchored by BCA's unwavering support, helps bring that mission to reality.
 That same spirit set forth in 1937 is still alive and well today in the form of The Partnership.

-For more information, contact Jeremy Arthur, executive director of the Chamber of Commerce Association of Alabama, at email@example.com or (334) 240-8758.
+For more information, contact Jeremy Arthur, president and CEO of the Chamber of Commerce Association of Alabama, at email@example.com or (334) 240-8758.

 You can also contact Kim Thompson with the Chamber of Commerce Association of Alabama at firstname.lastname@example.org or (334) 240-8753.